treyus30/HT-101CBR/README.md

 Make sure your Arduino is plugged in, and COM port is known and set.
 Then click Upload.

 ## Parts & Pre-reqs
-The code is optimized for extremely fast display updating over hardware SPI, utilizing a codeblock to breakout numbers into indidivual digits, then compare these digits to the last digits recorded for a given CAN reading.
-Up to 8 SSD1306 128x64pixel OLED displays are supported, with their Chip Select (CS) pins being the 8 analog pins, A0 - A7.

 **Required:**
 - Arduino Nano or Uno (authentic or clone).
-- 1-8x SSD1306 monochrome 128x64 OLED displays.
+- 1-8x SSD1306 monochrome 128x64 OLED displays. **Note that the Uno is missing Pins A6 and A7, so is limited to 6 displays.
 - 1x MCP2515 CAN Transceiver Module (make sure this is the full board, as pictured below).
 - Some method of wiring.
 - Some method of splitting connections.
 I recommend covered, low-amp screw terminal blocks.
+- Laptop with USB port & **Mini** (for Nano) or **2.0 Type B** (for Uno) USB cable.

 **Optional:**
 - DTM06-4S (female) connector set (for connecting directly into Haltech CAN port).
 You can find knockoff kits for reasonable prices on Amazon.